Coronavirus (COVID-19) guidance

 Testing kits for schools: delivery, instructions and support (docx) - from Department of Health and Social Care

 Guidance for anyone who thinks they may have symptoms, please see: Stay at home: guidance for households with possible coronavirus (COVID-19) infection For the Department of Health and Social Care, and Public Health England

 Ask for a test to check if you have coronavirus (NHS website): who is eligible and how to get tested.

-COVID-19 Vulnerable groups report 1 (pdf) How Ealing schools are working to try to overcome the challenges facing vulnerable groups of pupils during the C19 pandemic.
+How schools are working to overcome the challenges facing vulnerable groups of pupils during the pandemic:

 Where schools have concerns including not have a designated safeguarding lead (DSL) they should contact ECIRS.
 Emergency contact list

 Keeping in touch guidance for DSLs (word)

 Please use this guidance to support members of staff keeping in touch by phone with parents of vulnerable children.